HelloZeroNet/Documentation/docs/faq.md

 > __Tip:__ You should use only [lower-cased letters, numbers and - in your domains](http://wiki.namecoin.info/?title=Domain_Name_Specification_2.0#Valid_Domains).

-> __Tip:__ To make ZeroHello to link your domain instead of your site's address, add a domain key to your content.json. ([Example](https://github.com/HelloZeroNet/ZeroBlog/blob/master/content.json#L6))
+> __Tip:__ To make ZeroHello display your domain name instead of your site's Bitcoin address, add a domain key to your content.json. ([Example](https://github.com/HelloZeroNet/ZeroBlog/blob/master/content.json#L6))

 ---